(DC comics emotional spectrum)

-All rings tend to be programmed to search for wielders who show an affinity and traits aligning with their portion of the emotional spectrum.
+Rings tend to be programmed to search for wielders who show an affinity for, and traits aligning with, their portion of the emotional spectrum.

-[In DC Heroes terms these may include certain APs of Link Attributes, Advantages or Drawbacks, or merely situational factors affecting the individual (e.g. Red Lanterns look for individuals with a driving desire for revenge which may not manifest as full Rage).]
+[In DC Heroes RPG terms these may include certain APs of Link Attributes, Advantages or Drawbacks.
+Or merely situational factors affecting the individual.
+E.g. Red Lanterns look for individuals with a driving desire for revenge, which may not manifest as a full Rage Drawback.]

 When the ring begins its search (either when first created or following the death of a wielder) it will fly as fast as it can towards its designated sector of space.
 The ring’s artificial intelligence guides it in finding the person there who best matches the specified criteria.